 Another repeated activity, custom deliveries are just as good for gathering classes as they are for crafters.

-Identify the requested item on the list, locate it out in the field, and do your best to gather it at the highest collectability value you can.
-Turn in six of these for a big chunk of weekly experience points and some scrips for your troubles.
-You can use these on new equipment or books that will unlock sometimes incredibly rare and valuable gathering nodes.
+Identify the requested item on the list, locate it out in the field, and gather it at the highest collectability value that you’re able to.
+Turning in six of these gets you a big chunk of weekly experience points and some scrips to boot.
+You can use these on new equipment or books that will unlock gathering nodes, some of which are exceptionally rare and valuable.